Father and daughter reported missing in Gloucester Township, New Jersey

-Jose Diaz, 31, and his 3-year-old daughter Leih Diaz were reported missing at around 9 o'clock last night.
+Jose Diaz, 31, and his 3-year-old daughter Leih Diaz were reported missing from a residence in the Clementon section of the township around 9 p.m.
+Wednesday.

 Police said they were last seen leaving the area in a 2014 burgundy Honda Accord.